goodmagma/laravel-translations/README.md

 ```
 [
   ...,
-  "Dear customer, your order has been %s": "",
+  "Dear customer, your order has been %s": "Gentile cliente, il tuo ordine è stato approvato",
   ...
 ]
 ```

-You may also use the `persistent-strings-<lang>.json` file to fix some translations when you use autotranslate.
+You may also use the `persistent-strings-<lang>.json` file to fix some translations when you use translate command.
 When a translation is defined here will not be automatic translated via Google Translate.
-This is useful for example when the automatic translation output for a particular string is not what you want.
+This is useful for example when the automatic translation output for a particular string is not accurate.

 ## Contributing